 Another integral part of the UI is the Personal Assistant.
 Siri, by Apple, started the trend of bringing a Personal Assistant in your 5 inch device.
 And Google did react at a fast pace with Google Now.
 Siri and Google Now are pretty much similar in nature.
 What differentiates Siri is that it can set up calendar events for you or creating a future reminder, along with making calls, play music and launch apps.
 But Siri can’t store all these things in its memory, in order to anticipate your next move.
 This is where Google Now comes into the picture.
 Once you turn on your web history and location services and be signed in to Google when you perform searches, it can show you local news, scores of your favorite team, traffic for your way to work.
 But, for all of this Google needs your information from the internet, and that’s where it lacks.
 Google should integrate Siri’s humane features with its own ‘anticipation based technology’.
 This way, a personal assistant that actually knows you and can adjust your system accordingly will come up.

 So far, so good.
-Android’s security has never been compromised.
+Its security has never been compromised.
 With Lollipop 5.1, Android instigated features like improved unlocking system using Facial Expressions and Automatically Enabled Data Encryption.
 Those who download third party apps definitely need an Antivirus to protect their OS.
 But, these antivirus apps make the OS processor go slow whilst using more RAM.
 Instead of making a scope of third party Antivirus to be downloaded, Android should bring in its own inbuilt antivirus system that should possess features such as remote wiping and locking, backup and restoring of data (both on phone and on the cloud), location and SIM tracking.
 The trick will be to make these features work in offline mode too.

-Unlimited Range of Expansion
+Android M: Unlimited Range of Expansion

 With Android being run on TVs, Tablets, Smartphones and many other touch screen devices, there has to be single cloud platform.
 All of these devices have an access to Internet.
 If Android can sync its next OS with a cloud platform, like iCloud, it may change the way people use Android devices.
-The files in your Smartphone can be accessed by your Tablet or TV which run on Android OS and Android Auto which syncs with your car, if this synchronization of your Gmail account with all your Android devices is successful.
+The files in your Smartphone can be accessed by your Tablet or TV which run on Google’s OS and Android Auto which syncs with your car, if this synchronization of your Gmail account with all your Android devices is successful.

 Customization and lesser internet dependency will prove to be game changers.
 As users start getting more and more options in the name of Android, Android M will have to become more and more customizable.
 Many of Android’s most interesting features require it to be connected with the internet, and you logged in your Gmail account.
 The lesser this dependency becomes, the better Android M would be.